 Keep your furniture out of direct sunlight.
 Furniture standing in direct sunlight may be subject to discoloration over time.

-High temperature items including hot coffee mugs and bowls may create heat stains and marring on your furniture.
+High-temperature items, including hot coffee mugs and bowls, may create heat stains and mar your furniture.
 Use a hot pad to protect your desk or table.

 Do not use bleach or abrasive cleaners as these may discolor or mar your furniture.

-To fill in small scratches on laminate, use a touch up marker.
-You may request a touch up marker by calling NBF’s furniture experts at (800) 558-1010.
+To fill in small scratches on laminate, use a touch-up marker.